Operator Splitting Performance Estimation: Tight contraction factors and optimal parameter selection: Automatic optimal parameter selection

-The function $\rho^2_\star(\alpha)$ is non-convex in $\alpha$, and it does not seem possible to compute $\rho_\star^2$ as a single SDP.
-However, $\rho^2(\alpha)$ seems to be continuous and unimodal; we plotted $\rho^2(\alpha)$ for a wide range of operator classes and parameter choices and $\rho^2(\alpha)$ was unimodal in all cases.
-Continuity is not surprising, and we can show it using arguments similar to the proof of Berge's maximum theorem \cite{berge}.
-However, we do not know whether or why $\rho^2_\star(\alpha)$ is always unimodal.
+The function $\rho^2_\star(\alpha)$ is non-convex in $\alpha$, and it does not seem possible to compute $\rho_\star^2$ with a single SDP.
+However, $\rho^2(\alpha)$ seems to be continuous and unimodal for a wide range of operator classes and parameter choices.
+Continuity is not surprising.
+We do not know whether or why $\rho^2_\star(\alpha)$ is always unimodal.

-Minimizing a continuous univariate unimodal function is easy.
-We can use any off-the-shelf derivative free optimization (DFO) solver, such as Matlab's \verb|fminunc|.
+To minimize the apparently continuous univariate unimodal function, we use Matlab's derivative free optimization (DFO) solver \verb|fminunc|.
 We provide a routine that evaluates $\rho^2_\star(\alpha)$ by solving an SDP, and the DFO solver calls it to evaluate $\rho^2_\star(\alpha)$ at various values of $\alpha$.
-Figure~\ref{fig:rho_alpha} shows an example of the function $\rho^2_\star(\alpha)$, and its minimizer was found with this approach.
+Figure~\ref{fig:rho_alpha} shows an example of the function $\rho^2_\star(\alpha)$, and its minimizer was approximated with this approach.
 In Figure~\ref{fig:plot_array}, we plot $\rho_\star^2(\alpha)$ under several assumptions.
 In all cases, $\rho_\star^2(\alpha)$ is continuous and unimodal.